• Work

 Art in Advertising

-In the last century art and advertising has had a mutually beneficial relationship.
+In the last century, art and advertising have had a mutually beneficial relationship.
 Each discipline feeding from the other.
 For example, in 1962 Andy Warhol produced thirty-two canvases, consisting of a painting of a Campbell’s Soup can.
 The controversy the works helped stir put commercial illustration and even advertising as art and art as advertising into the minds of the public.
-Warhol later produced a wide variety of art works depicting Campbell’s Soup cans and even other items like the sculptures of Brillo boxes.
+Warhol later produced a wide variety of artworks depicting Campbell’s Soup cans and even other items like the sculptures of Brillo boxes.

 Andy Warhol Campbell's Soup cans